Updates on Wood Buffalo National Park World Heritage Site

 Strategic Environmental Assessment (SEA)

 In late 2016 Parks Canada awarded a contract to a consortium of external contractors to prepare the Strategic Environmental Assessment (SEA) requested by the World Heritage Committee.
-The SEA is underway, including consultation with affected Indigenous groups and stakeholders.
+The SEA was completed in May 2018.
 More information is available here.

 41st Session of the World Heritage Committee - Kraków, Poland, 2-12 July 2017